9 Best AI Marketing Books to Read in 2026

 What it's about: Thomas H. Davenport and Jim Sterne argue that most customer data systems are broken and make the case for AI-driven hyper-personalization.
 The book defines 7 types of customer data (transactions, attributes, structured opinions, unstructured opinions, calculations, predictions, and experiments), then covers customer voice analysis, AI agents, analytics, ethics, and future customer relationships.

 Aiifi's Take: The best book for marketers who own retention, lifecycle, CRM, or customer experience.
+The 12-chapter arc moves from the technology and tools leaders should understand, through the data they collect and the processes they implement, to the ethics they must enforce: the full stack for a one-to-one AI program in a single volume.
 Davenport, whose Competing on Analytics defined the data-driven marketing playbook, brings a sober research lens; Sterne adds deep marketing measurement experience.
 The result is less hype-driven than most personalization titles.
 It will disappoint readers looking for quick campaign templates.
 Best for leaders building customer data and CX capabilities.

 9. Ethical AI in Marketing: Aligning Growth, Responsibility and Customer Trust (2025)

-What it's about: Nicole M. Alexander structures Ethical AI in Marketing around the P.A.C.T.
-Framework, a 4-principle model covering Personalization, Accountability, Contextual Sensitivity, and Trust.
-The book applies this framework across chapters on human-centered AI, privacy, governance, oversight, and cross-functional adoption, drawing on examples from Ally, OSF Healthcare, Adobe, and Ipsos.
+What it's about: Structured around the P.A.C.T.
+Framework (Personalization, Accountability, Contextual Sensitivity, and Trust), Nicole M. Alexander's Ethical AI in Marketing applies this 4-principle model across chapters on human-centered AI, privacy, governance, oversight, and cross-functional adoption, drawing on examples from Ally, OSF Healthcare, Adobe, and Ipsos.

 Aiifi's Take: The best AI ethics book written directly for marketers, published by Kogan Page.
-Alexander makes responsibility operational rather than abstract: who reviews AI outputs, what principles guide personalization, how teams explain decisions, and how brands avoid trading long-term trust for short-term gains.
-It is not a broad AI ethics philosophy book.
+The P.A.C.T.
+Framework anchors the book as a repeatable review structure, not a values statement, for brand and CX teams to reuse across campaigns.
+Alexander makes responsibility operational: who reviews AI outputs, what principles guide personalization, how teams explain decisions, and how brands avoid trading long-term trust for short-term gains.
+This is not a broad AI ethics philosophy book.
 Best for brand, CX, legal, and marketing leaders writing AI policies.

 How We Chose These AI Marketing Books